Workers' Compensation Mediation in Orlando

 What is Mediation?

-Mediation is a private and informal proceeding in which a third party helps you and the workers' compensation insurance company representing your employer work towards a mutually-agreeable solution to your claim.
-Mediation is often held at a State Board of Workers' Compensation office and will typically involve you, a mediator, your attorney, the workers' compensation insurance company's attorney, and and insurance adjuster gathering together and discussing disputes pertaining to your claim in an effort to settle them.
+Mediation is a private and informal proceeding in which a third party helps you and the workers' compensation insurance company representing your employer work towards a mutually agreeable solution to your claim.
+Mediation is often held at a State Board of Workers' Compensation office and will typically involve you, a mediator, your attorney, the workers' compensation insurance company's attorney, and insurance adjuster gathering together and discussing disputes pertaining to your claim in an effort to settle them.

 Benefits of Mediation